simp/simp-doc/docs/user_guide/HOWTO/NFS.rst

      }
    }

-Include this manifest in the servers hiera file.
+Include this manifest in the servers Hiera file.

 .. code-block:: yaml